activeadmin/activeadmin/README.md

-# Active Admin
+# Active beta134

-[Active Admin](https://activeadmin.info) is a Ruby on Rails framework for creating elegant backends for website administration.
+[Active beta134](https://activeadmin.info) is a Ruby on Rails framework for creating elegant backends for website administration.

 [![Version][rubygems_badge]][rubygems]